-Information correct as at January 2019.
-Please add to the comments below if you feel there are any inaccuracies or rates have changed so we can keep this an up to date resource for fellow family travellers.
+Information is correct as of January 2019.
+Please add to the comments below if you feel there are any inaccuracies or rates have changed so we can keep this an up-to-date resource for fellow family travellers.

-At the time of travel LE to USD was we rounded this to $1USD = 17.5LE
+At the time of writing, LE to USD we rounded to $1USD = 17.5LE

 How does tipping in Egypt work?